katholiek-onderwijs-vlaanderen/sri4node/README.md

 It specifies how resources are accesses, queried, updated, deleted.
 The specification can [be found here][sri-specs].

-Currently the implementation supports storage on a postgres database.
+The implementation supports storage on a postgres database.
-Support for more databases/datastores may be added in the future.

 # Installing